Parents as the Problem – Why We Need to Stop Overscheduling Our Children

 “Too often we give children answers to remember rather than problems to solve.” – Roger Lewin

-Parents as the Problem - Why We Need to Stop Overscheduling Our Children 3 Daily Mom, Magazine for Families
+Parents As The Problem - Why We Need To Stop Overscheduling Our Children 3 Daily Mom, Magazine For Families

 Children are being “left behind” academically as we move away from hands-on learning and turn to worksheets and computers.
 These children are being forced into stressful learning environments where their abilities are not being fostered, but rather their inadequacies magnified.
 This results in continual emotional distress which can create deficits in a child’s intellectual abilities, crippling the capacity to learn.
 There is little movement in our classrooms of today and even less recess.
 Our children are being bogged down by homework assignments and weekend projects – they are literally being left with NO TIME for play at home or at school.

-Parents as the Problem - Why We Need to Stop Overscheduling Our Children 4 Daily Mom, Magazine for Families
+Parents As The Problem - Why We Need To Stop Overscheduling Our Children 4 Daily Mom, Magazine For Families

 As parents, so many of us are looking to private schools, charter schools and gifted programs to facilitate the more hands-on, mobile education we think our children need.
 We want our children learning more, moving between stations and not sitting sedentary all day staring at a blackboard, but in all reality there oftentimes ends up being little difference in these programs.
 There is still minimal free time and excessive testing requirements that keep our children working for hours a day to become proficient at a task that isn’t necessarily teaching them anything long term.